Robyn E. Kenealy: Arts organiser

 Kenealy and her husband Richard (Dick) Whyte curate the ongoing art collection The Wayfarer Gallery based in Wellington's Wayfarer Library, archiving Wellington experimental art.
-It currently owns more than 200 works from artists such as Rick Jensen, GCR, Brent Willis, Tao Wells, Mark Whyte, Smiley, Sam Stephens, and many others.
-In 2004 they collaborated with others to open the 91 Aro Street Gallery, another Wellington outlet for independent arts.
-91 Aro Street sold and exhibited comics, cassette tapes, CDs, books, films, paintings, photographs, pictures, glass work from New Zealand experimental artists.
+It currently owns over 200 works from artists such as Rick Jensen, GCR, Brent Willis, Tao Wells, Mark Whyte, Smiley, Sam Stephens, and others.
+In 2004, they collaborated with others to open the 91 Aro Street Gallery, another Wellington outlet for independent arts.
+91 Aro Street sold and exhibited comics, cassette tapes, CDs, books, films, paintings, photographs, pictures, and work from New Zealand experimental artists.
 It was open for twelve months while they held the lease on the premises and held more than 20 exhibitions.

-It was during 2005 that 91 Aro St was the venue for the first New Zealand Comics Weekend, a weekend devoted to the exhibition and celebration of New Zealand comics.
-Since then Kenealy has been the major organiser of this event in 2006 and contributed to the 2007 event, organised by cartoonists DRAW and Tim Bollinger.
-The 2006 event also included the Eric Awards, an independently judged New Zealand comic awards.
+It was in 2005 that 91 Aro St was the venue for the first New Zealand Comics Weekend, a weekend devoted to the exhibition and celebration of New Zealand comics.
+Since then, Kenealy has been the major organiser of this event in 2006 and contributed to the 2007 event, organised by cartoonists DRAW and Tim Bollinger.
+The 2006 event also included the Eric Awards, an independently judged New Zealand comic award.
 Robyn and Dick hosted the event, which also featured stand-up comedian Darren Schroeder as the MC.
-In 2010 Kenealy organized the 5th New Zealand Comics Weekend at The Basement Gallery in Wellington, New Zealand (with the help of DRAW, Claire Harris and Tim Bollinger).
+In 2010, Kenealy organised the 5th New Zealand Comics Weekend at The Basement Gallery in Wellington, New Zealand (with the help of DRAW, Claire Harris, and Tim Bollinger).

 In 2009, Kenealy was the spokesperson for the Concerned Citizens exhibition and art event, which raised funds and awareness for those arrested in the 2007 New Zealand raids.
-It contained work by many artists including Tame Iti, Campbell Kneale, and Kenealy herself; which were auctioned by Nándor Tánczos and John Minto.
+It contained work by many artists, including Tame Iti, Campbell Kneale, and Kenealy herself, which Nándor Tánczos and John Minto auctioned.